microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/user_sendmail.md

 If successful, this method returns `202, Accepted` response code.
 It does not return anything in the response body.

 ## Example
-Here is an example of how to call this API.

 ##### Request
-Here is an example of the request.

 <!-- {
   "blockType": "request",
   "name": "user_sendmail"